What Is Frame Damage On A Car?

 Quarter Panel

-A quarter panel is the sheet metal that forms the passenger- and driver-side rear sections.
+A quarter panel is the sheet metal that forms the passenger- and driver-side rear portions.
 They comprise the region around the rear tires, as well as where the fuel cap is.

 While they’re typically made of metal, in some vehicles, they’re made of carbon fiber or fiberglass to help reduce weight.